 Palm Beach – Overlooking the water and facing Marina Bay Sands, this is a spectacular spot to dine at.
 This restaurant has an excellent reputation, and is particularly famous for its Singapore chilli crab – something you just have to try when you’re visiting for the first time!

 Candlenut – I was SO excited for our Michelin starred meal in Singapore.
 This restaurant specialises in high-end Peranakan cuisine.
 We enjoyed a tasting menu with plenty of dishes to share.
 For me, the stand out courses were the beef rendang (so tender, it just fell apart) and the crab curry which was served in a creamy coconut sauce.
-If you really appreciate good food, this is a must-visit.
-The tasting menu is $118 per person, so this is definitely somewhere for a special occasion!
+If you really appreciate good food, then this is definitely one of the top things to do in Singapore!
+The tasting menu is $118 per person, so this is definitely somewhere for a special occasion.

 Suzette – This is a cute spot for a coffee and a cake close to Marina Bay Sands.
 They serve excellent (strong) coffee, desserts including lemon meringue pie, and waffles toped with ice cream.

 The Quarters – We stopped by here for casual lunch, enjoying rice bowls with a variety of toppings.
 The teriyaki salmon was delicious, and the satay burger was fun, using two fried rice patties instead of a bun!